hifi3000/b1rthdayh1ts/README.md

 # B1RTHDAY H1TS
 Get all the number one songs on each of your birthdays

-This was meant as a project/challenge/exercise.
+This was meant as a project/challenge/exercise - so, there is room for improvement :-)

 By typing in your birthday, you will get all the number one songs of each year, that were the current number one on that date.